Gift Cards Loyalty Return Policy

 not close.

 A premium omakase dinner for two in Washington DC runs $200 per person before you touch a drink.
 Add sake, tax, and tip — you are at $700.
-For that money you are paying for rent, labor, a reservation system, and margins stacked on top of margins.
+For that money you are paying for rent, labor, a reservation system, and four or five margin layers stacked between the fish farm and your plate — exporter, importer, distributor, restaurant.
 You are not paying for better fish.
+You are paying for the chain.

 Home sushi